CloudBotIRC/CloudBot/README.md

 ## Install

 Before you can run the bot, you need to install a few Python modules.
-These are `lXML`, `BeautifulSoup`, `MyGengo`, and `HTTPlib2`.
+These are `lXML`, `BeautifulSoup`, `psutil`, and `HTTPlib2`.
 These can be installed with PIP (The Python package manager):

 `sudo pip install lxml`

 `sudo pip install beautifulsoup`

-`sudo pip install mygengo`
+`sudo pip install psutil`

 `sudo pip install httplib2`